jasdeepbhalla/BillionsOfURLs/ReadMe.md

 ####Approach

-*Using Inverted Index HashMap: invertedIndex<BadString, [List of URLs containing BadStrings]>
+..*Using Inverted Index HashMap: invertedIndex<BadString, [List of URLs containing BadStrings]>

-*Using Bloom Filers to get O(1) lookup (as we have millions of URLS)
+..*Using Bloom Filers to get O(1) lookup (as we have millions of URLS)

-*Using Patricia Trees to check for bad IP addresses with bad subnets.
+..*Using Patricia Trees to check for bad IP addresses with bad subnets.

 ####Read More About Patricia Trees:
 http://indigoo.com/petersblog/?p=45